Foundation / Corporation

 05/19/22 11:59 PM ET

-Grants to Connecticut, Massachusetts, New Hampshire, New York, and Vermont nonprofit organizations, government agencies, and educational institutions to protect and restore the health of natural resources in eligible areas.
-Eligible program areas include improvement of water quality, community resilience, data management, habitat restoration, pollution reduction, education, and monitoring.
+Grants to Connecticut, Massachusetts, New Hampshire, New York, and Vermont nonprofit organizations, agencies, Tribal entities, and educational institutions to restore and preserve natural resources in eligible areas.
+Project types include habitat restoration and resilience; water quality, education, and fish passage; and nitrogen prevention or reduction planning/design and implementation.
 All proposed projects must be within the Long Island Sound watershed boundary.